LunarSamurai/IAT_Application/README.md

 # Verus Sententia Project
 ### IAT_Application
-*Built by Joseph Craig for Us Army Research Institute*
+*Built by Joseph Craig for the Us Army Research Institute*

 ## Purpose
 *Verus Sententia: "Verus" means "true" and "Sententia" means "opinion" or "thought".
 This implies discovering one's true thoughts or opinions.
 Bringing new life and meaning to this tool/product*